BellaMrx/JS_introduction/README.md

 ---------------------------------------------

 # 1. `async` and `defer` - attributes to control the loading behavior of JavaScript
-- With `async` the download of the JavaScript file takes place ansynchronously, so that the processing of the HTML code is not paused.
+- With `async` the download of the JavaScript file takes place asynchronously, so that the processing of the HTML code is not paused.
 This executes the JavaScript code directly once it is downloaded.
 Suitable only for scripts that work independently of the HTML document.

     ```
     <script src="script.js" async></script>